builderbill

 Unlike electric tools, air tools are far longer lasting.
 When they seem to lose their punch it is usually only a case of sending them in for a service, which usually means new seals an small replacement parts that are inexpensive.

 QUICK TIP: Always look after the packs of nails, don't leave them lying around in the crap.
-Don't let them get wet and between jobs pack them so that any humidity makes them rusty.
+Don't let them get wet.
+Between jobs pack them to keep them dry as any humidity makes them rusty.
 Most jamming problems are caused by poor nails, not the machine.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.